Making small changes to your diet and daily routine can help increase your appetite and ensure that you’re meeting your nutritional needs.

 - Thiamine: A thiamine deficiency could cause decreased appetite and increased resting energy expenditure, leading to weight loss (

-- Fish oil: Some studies have shown that this supplement may increase appetite and reduce feelings of fullness in women after meals (
+- Fish oil: Some studies have shown that this supplement may increase appetite and reduce feelings of fullness after meals (

 Keeping a food diary can help you track your meals and ensure you are consuming enough calories throughout the day.